 The childminder registers their work hours via the agency online portal and the childminding agency pays the childminder every month by bank transfer.
 Some childminders choose self-employment and their hourly rate is significantly higher.
 Childminding agencies’ monthly charges are generally €56 for one child, €93 for two children, and €123 for three children.
 Other agencies charge a fixed monthly fee of around €25–30 per family.
 These fees cover their ongoing support, input, and administration time.

 Hiring someone at home: nannies, babysitters and other private caregivers

-A babysitter can work either on-spot hire (for specific occasions, for example) or on a regular scheduled.
+A babysitter can work either on-spot hire (for specific occasions, for example) or on a regular schedule.
 A babysitter can be available to pick-up or drop-off your children at school.
-The sitter can be hired to work during the day, evenings, weekdays or weekends.
+The sitter can work during the day, evenings, weekdays, or weekends.